AmadeusITGroup/otter/packages/@o3r/amaterasu/amaterasu-otter/readme.md

 # Ama-terasu Otter

-This is a module for **Ama-terasu** CLI to execute action relative to the Otter Framework.
+This is a module for [Ama-terasu CLI](https://www.npmjs.com/package/@ama-terasu/cli) to execute actions related to the Otter Framework.

 ## Available commands